awesome-workshop/cap-cms/_episodes/03-Adding-a-dataset.md

 hidden: false
 keypoints:
   - Datasets can be easily found and included in your CAP entry thanks to the dataset name suggestion system
-  - The dataset names are checked/ against the Data Aggregation System (DAS)
+  - The dataset names are checked against the Data Aggregation System (DAS)

 ---